 Choose one of the following:

-EGC 640 Project in School Counselling and Presentation (3)
+EGC 640 Project in School Counselling (3)

 Graduate students study a problem in relation to school-based counselling.
 The study begins with a formal proposal in ECC 512 describing the intended research or project implementation and is approved by Senior Faculty and/or the Program Director.
 It culminates in a final report at the completion of the research implementation.
 For the “Project” option, the implementation is based on the creation of a product that applies the understandings gained in course work and throughout internships and is intended to improve learning for the stakeholders or working practices within the school setting.

-EGC 641 Thesis in School Counselling and Presentation (3)
+EGC 641 Thesis in School Counselling (3)

 Graduate students study a problem in relation to school-based counselling.
 This option is available for graduate students who wish to pursue an original research methodology.
 It is an individual, scholarly investigation of a research topic approved by Senior Faculty and/or the Program Director and guided by a thesis committee.
 The research defines a question to be answered or a hypothesis to be tested.
 The research should be conducted throughout the student’s internships.
 It is founded on a student-selected and academically accepted methodology and culminates in a final report.